Getting started with the Tiny Tapeout 04+ demo board

 Commander select device

-The one marked “Board connected in FS mode” or somethnig to that effect is the one you want.
+The one marked “Board connected in FS mode” or similar is the one you want.
 Select it and click connect.

 If all went well you’ll see something like this: